jobright-ai/2025-Legal-New-Grad/README.md

-# Daily Intern Jobs in Legal%20and%20Compliance by Jobright.ai
+# Daily Intern Jobs in Legal and Compliance by Jobright.ai